Aaron Judge chases Roger Maris' American League record 61 home runs as Yankees face Red Sox – KION546

 With the Yankees qualified for the postseason and the Red Sox having nothing to play for in the season other than pride, Judge will take center stage as he pursues an amazing accomplishment.

-The 30-year-old has already matched Babe Ruth’s total from over 90 years ago and could level — or surpass — Maris’ 67-year-old record, sealing his spot among the all-time batting greats.
+The 30-year-old has already matched Babe Ruth’s total from over 90 years ago and could level — or surpass — Maris’ 61-year-old record, sealing his spot among the all-time batting greats.

 “I keep saying over and over, Aaron Judge; everyone should just watch and take notice,” Yankees head coach Aaron Boone said earlier this week after Judge hit his 60th HR.
 “I can say this because I’ve lived this and he’s shown this: he puts his focus on being a great teammate and winning.
 He knows everything else will take care of itself.”